Limitations of Randomization Tests in Finite Samples

 \begin{proposition} If $\Omega_0$ is locally-dense, then $\Omega_0$ does not satisfy the randomization hypothesis. \end{proposition}

-The proof of Proposition \ref{prop:continuous} requires developing additional notation to address technical considerations arising from working with continuous distributions.
-The proof makes use of Proposition \ref{prop:tool} and shows that for any function $f$ such that $\Omega_0 \subseteq \Omega_f$, local denseness implies that $\Omega_f = \Omega$.
-Intuitively, the local denseness property ensures that the null hypothesis is locally rich enough to represent any density at finitely many locations.
+The proof uses Proposition \ref{prop:tool} and shows that for any function $f$ with $\Omega_0 \subseteq \Omega_f$, local denseness implies $\Omega_f = \Omega$.
+Intuitively, local denseness ensures that the null can approximate any density on finitely many regions, allowing the invariance to extend to all distributions.

 We now use Proposition \ref{prop:continuous} to show that the same negative results obtained in Section \ref{sec3} also hold when considering continuous distributions or when considering continuous distributions over a fixed interval.